-The Elementary and Secondary Education Act (ESEA), called “No Child Left Behind,” requires that all students with disabilities be assessed along with their peers who do not have disabilities.
-Students with significant intellectual disabilities, up to one percent of all students (10% of all special education students) can be assessed using alternate assessments.
+The Elementary and Secondary Education Act (ESEA), (renamed the Every Student Succeeds Act (ESSA) in 2015), requires that students with disabilities be assessed along with their peers who do not have disabilities.
+Students with the most significant cognitibe disabilities (up to one percent of all students (10% of all special education students)) can be assessed using alternate assessments based on alternate achievement standards.
 The goal is to hold schools accountable for providing good instruction to all students so that they leave school ready to continue their educations or go to work.
 The US Department of Education awarded contracts to two large common core testing consortia (PARCC and Smarter Balanced) to develop computer-based assessments for students that will be used by all school districts in 2014-15.
 The two groups are trying to build in accessibility so that students with disabilities will be able to take the computer-based assessments.
 At the same time, two additional consortia (Dynamic Learning Maps and National Center and State Collaborative) are creating alternate assessments for students with significant cognitive disabilities to measure their progress toward meeting college and career-ready standards.
 These consortia also are creating learning materials and guidance for teachers.

 Restraint and Seclusion

 Research and recent reports show that the use of restraint and seclusion in schools is often unregulated and used disproportionately on children with disabilities, frequently resulting in injury, trauma, and even death.